etamity/hoverboard/docs/tutorials/deploy.md

 # Deploy to Firebase

-Firebase is a very simple and secure way to deploy a Hoverboard site.
+Firebase is a very simple and secure way to deploy a realmapp site.
 You can sign up for a free account and deploy your application in less than 5 minutes.

 The instructions below are based on the [Firebase quick start][Firebase quick start].